MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 uid: microsoft.quantum.how-to.notebooks
 ---

-# Work with Jupyter notebooks in an Azure Quantum workspace
+# Work with Jupyter Notebooks in an Azure Quantum workspace

-Learn how to run Q# or Python code in a Jupyter notebook in an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
-A Jupyter notebook is a document that contains both rich text and code and can run in your browser.
+Learn how to run Q# or Python code in a Jupyter Notebook in an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
+A Jupyter Notebook is a document that contains both rich text and code and can run in your browser.

 ## Prerequisites

-You need the following prerequisites to use Jupyter notebooks in an Azure Quantum workspace.
+You need the following prerequisites to use Jupyter Notebooks in an Azure Quantum workspace.

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - An Azure Quantum workspace.
 See [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Get a sample notebook

-To get started, you can use use a sample from the notebook gallery.
+To get started, you can use use a sample notebook from the sample gallery.

 1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Select **Notebooks**.
-1. Select **Sample Gallery**.
+1. Select **Sample gallery**.
-1. Select the sample you want to use, and select **Copy to My notebooks**.
+1. Select the sample you want to use, and select **Copy to my notebooks**.

     :::image type="content" source="media/how-to-run-notebooks-workspace/notebook-gallery.gif" alt-text="Notebook gallery in Azure Quantum.":::

 The sample notebook can be found under **My notebooks** and you can now run the notebook.

-## Run notebook
+## Run a notebook

-To run Q# or Python in a Jupyter notebook, follow these steps.
+To run Q# or Python code in a Jupyter Notebook, follow these steps.

 1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Select **Notebooks**.
 1. Select your notebook in **My notebooks**.
-1. Select the cell you want to run and select the **run icon** to execute the code in the cell, or select **Run all** to run all cells in the notebook.
+1. Select the cell you want to run and select the **run icon** to run the code in the cell, or select **Run all** to run all cells in the notebook.

     :::image type="content" source="media/how-to-run-notebooks-workspace/run-notebook.png" alt-text="Run a Jupyter notebook.":::

 ## Create a new notebook

-Follow these steps to create a new Jupyter notebook using Q# or Python.
+Follow these steps to create a new Jupyter Notebook using Q# or Python.

 1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Select **Notebooks**.